bakayu/mcp-simple-timeserver/WEB_DEPLOYMENT.md

 -   `get_server_time`: Returns the local time of the server machine.
 -   `get_utc`: Returns the current UTC time from an NTP server.

-It runs as an ASGI application using Uvicorn.
+It runs using FastMCP's built-in web server (based on Uvicorn/Starlette).

 ## Local Development